z3bg/iris/README.md

 ## How to help
 If you like the idea, please [create an Iris account](https://iris.to) and **share your profile link on your existing social networks**!

+Currently the application is slower than the technology allows and needs bugfixes, but it should give an idea of the intended functionality.
 If you are a developer, contributions to the browser application and the underlying iris-lib are very much appreciated.

 If you want to integrate Iris with your product or service, please check out iris-lib and open  Github issues if needed.